airnativeextensions/nativeextensions-documentation/docs/cameraui/index.md

 ## Documentation

-The [wiki](https://github.com/distriqt/ANE-CameraUI/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](http://docs.airnativeextensions.com/cameraui/docs).
+The [documentation site](https://docs.airnativeextensions.com/docs/cameraui/) forms the best source of detailed documentation for the extension along with the [asdocs](http://docs.airnativeextensions.com/cameraui/docs).

 Quick Example: